Elevation Training Masks

 More research is needed to clarify the specific effects of the ETM on the different claims used for its marketing.
 For example, research is needed to clarify the following:

 Although more research is needed, it seems that the ETM works more as a respiratory muscle training device than as an altitude simulator.
-Moreover, there is still limited research concerning the aerobic and anaerobic benefits of altitude training at sea-level with the use of an ETM.
+Moreover, there is still limited research concerning the aerobic and anaerobic benefits of altitude training at sea level with the use of an ETM.
 Furthermore, the gap in knowledge also extends to the effects of ETM on long-term health and cardiorespiratory fitness.
-Despite the claims made by the ETM manufactures and marketers in terms of improved endurance and strength capacities, the effectiveness of the ETM has been intensively debated and recent studies have shown inconclusive results.
+Despite the claims made by ETM manufacturers and marketers in terms of improved endurance and strength capacities, the effectiveness of the ETM has been intensively debated and recent studies have shown inconclusive results.

 Finally, even though a larger number of elite and non-elite athletes have started to use the ETM to try and gain a competitive edge, it is vital that they understand the science behind the technology and whether or not they have actually been shown to work before using and marketing these products themselves.